 List of sports events affected by the coronavirus outbreak in India

+*ODI series between India and South Africa from March 15-18 in Lucknow and Kolkata to be held without spectators. *All domestic games suspended.

-*Ranji Trophy final day to be played without spectators. *Road Safety World Series from March 7-22 in Mumbai and Pune cancelled.
+*Ranji Trophy final on March 13 to be played without spectators. *Road Safety World Series from March 7-22 in Mumbai and Pune cancelled.

+FOOTBALL: *Indian Super League final between ATK FC and Chennaiyin FC in Goa on March 14 to be held in empty stadium. *All football tournaments suspended till March 31.

 *Final round of Santosh Trophy matches in Aizawl from April 14-27 postponed. *Remaining 28 matches of I-League to be played in empty stadiums.